gustybear-research/monet_mmwave_sensing_hugo/content/_index.md

       text: "A UH Manoa ECE VIP Project by Yao Zheng"
       primary_action:
         text: "Request to Join"
-        url: "mailto:yaozheng@hawaii.edu?subject=Request to Join MONET VIP Project&body=Hello Professor Zheng,%0D%0I would like to request more information on the MONET VIP project, and am wondering if you are accepting new applicants.%0D%0Thank you"
+        url: "mailto:yaozheng@hawaii.edu?subject=[MONET VIP] Request to Join MONET&body=Hello Professor Zheng,%0D%0A%0D%0AI would like to request more information on the MONET VIP project, and am wondering if you are accepting new applicants.%0D%0A%0D%0AThank you,%0D%0A"
         icon: "sparkles"
       secondary_action:
         text: "Learn More"